-Assessment of rehabilitation performance (fauna and habitat) was conducted by Kleinfelder in December 2020 (see Appendix 6).
+Assessment of rehabilitation performance (fauna and habitat) was conducted by Kleinfelder in March 2022 (see Appendix 6).
 Rehabilitation performance (flora) monitoring is scheduled on a 2-yearly basis and was last undertaken by Global Soil Systems in September 2019.
-However, the monitoring scheduled to be undertaken during September 2021 was delayed due to restrictions from the Covid-19 pandemic and will instead be undertaken during the next reporting period.
+However, the monitoring scheduled to be undertaken during September 2021 was delayed due to restrictions from the Covid-19 pandemic and was instead undertaken in December 2022 by Wedgetail Project Consulting, i.e. beyond the current reporting period.
+The updated flora and soil monitoring will be reported as part of the next Annual Review.

-The monitoring undertaken by Kleinfelder aims to determine the effectiveness of the rehabilitation program in re-establishing pre-mining / natural biodiversity levels.
+The monitoring undertaken aims to determine the effectiveness of the rehabilitation program in re-establishing pre-mining / natural biodiversity levels and to determine the habitat requirements of recolonising fauna.
 Surveys are undertaken within a total of four monitoring plots, including one control plot, and four nesting box plots.
 Monitoring commenced in 2008.

 The monitoring undertaken by Global Soil Systems includes one control plot in the remnant bushland (Plot 1) and nine monitoring plots in the rehabilitated areas of the mine (Plots 2 to 10).
-The plots have been established for between 6 and 17 years.
+The plots have been established for between 7 and 18 years.

 The results of these assessments are compared with the completion criteria adopted by Donaldson.
 These criteria cover soil quality, vegetation, growth rates, species diversity and stem densities.
-A summary of the results of the December 2020 fauna and habitat monitoring and previous 2019 flora compared to the completion criteria is provided in Table 8.2.
+A summary of the results of the January 2022 fauna and habitat monitoring and previous 2019 flora and soil monitoring compared to the completion criteria is provided in Table 8.2.